lebenwielarry/fw-parser-iwr-CI-CD-Pipeline/README.md

 ## Parsing challenges
 Most of the parsing is simple transformation from hex to human readable format.
 But there are more challenging issues included:
 ### Error Flags
 Error flags can easily be transformed to an integer.
-But in order to transform this into human readable format, its necessary to read the active error bites and add the according error messages provided by the producer of the meters (UH30 / UH50 ... --> not part of the elvaco module / manual).
+But in order to transform this into human readable format, its necessary to read the active error bits and add the according error messages provided by the producer of the meters (UH30 / UH50 ... --> not part of the elvaco module / manual).

 [errorFlags.xlsx](./docs/ErrorFlags.xlsxdocs)

 Several errors can occur on the same time.
-Which final format to chose for the errorflags.
+Which final format to chose for the errorflags?
 Also see meter communications error below.

 ### Unit Conversion Testing
 Measurements can be send in different units.
 But idealy they´re parsed in a consistent unit over all packets and device types.